 But, is there wisdom in those pages?
 He seems to communicate that the quest for endless knowledge outside the walls of divine wisdom can be a fool’s errand.

-Modern times have seen an exponential delivering of vast amounts of information eclipsing all previous generations combined, through analog recordings, video and audio, and all sorts of new mediums securing this information for future generations.
+Modern times have seen an exponential delivery of vast amounts of information eclipsing all previous generations combined, through analog recordings, video and audio, and all sorts of new mediums securing this information for future generations.
 All that moved into hyperdrive with the introduction of the computer and the internet age.
 Now people are transmitting information all across the digital universe 24/7.
 Every conceivable whim of thought is made available to the general public.
 Blogs of every sort are cast upon the foraging eye.
 Where people are.
 What they are doing.
 What they are eating.
 What they are thinking.
 Oh, yes!
 What they are thinking.

 There are blogs for everything…everything – some/many/most are wanting.
 The ease with which one can foray into this arena is amazing.
 With a few clicks a